Entry deadline extended until 23.59 on 11th November 2020, and now with £100 added prize money!

-The Online Charity Challenge is a new event for online players, open to everyone – not just UKBGF members!
+The Online Charity Challenge is an annual event for online players, open to everyone – not just UKBGF members!
 Enjoy playing top class opponents and raising funds for a truly deserving cause.
 The more you support our charity, the more play you get!
-The winner will not only get a unique trophy, they will have the right to nominate a UK charity for the 2019 event.
+The winner will not only get a unique trophy, they will have the right to nominate a UK charity for the 2020 event.
 Tournament director and sponsor: Julia Hayward